informatrix/informatrix.github.io/_posts/2016-12-01-End-To-End-Object-Detection.md

 Implementation detail: number of proposals , scales, ratios (anchor) , choose the negative samples.

 One idea about the end-to-end learning framework is that if we have a model with large capability, then more accuracy can be obtained when feed more data into the model.

+## YOLO ##

+Frame object detection as a regression problem to spatially separated bounding boxes and associated class probabilities.

+The main idea for detection is how to perform bounding box and class probabilities prediction based on the feature sharing,

+Encode contextual information about classes.